-Saffron extract is taken from Crocus Sativus plant.
+Saffron extract is taken from the Crocus Sativus plant.
 Different studies showed that using Saffron as a combination of other materials could be effective at solving different problems and disorders in the body.

-Due to interaction between different organs of the body and saffron, it is assumed that saffron components and its extract have beneficial effects in treating many disorders.
+Due to the interaction between different organs of the body and saffron, it is assumed that saffron components and its extract have beneficial effects in treating many disorders.

 Saffron extract has a significant intracellular antioxidant activity.
-This antioxidant is responsible for preventing many disorders including neurodegenerative injury, cardiovascular diseases, hurt on kidney, brain, treating burn wounds, etc. Saffron has different features because of its antioxidant properties and other main constituents it has.
+This antioxidant is responsible for preventing many disorders including neurodegenerative injury, cardiovascular diseases, hurt on the kidney, brain, treating burn wounds, etc. Saffron has different features because of its antioxidant properties and other main constituents it has.

 The researches claim that there are about 150 compounds in saffron.
-Three main saffron components are Crocin C44H64O24, Safranal C10H26O and Picrocrocin.
-Crocin and Crocetin C20H24O4 are responsible for the color of saffron and are water soluble carotenoids.
+Three main saffron components are Crocin C44H64O24, Safranal C10H26O, and Picrocrocin.
+Crocin and Crocetin C20H24O4 are responsible for the color of saffron and are water-soluble carotenoids.
 Picrocrocin and Safranal are the components responsible for the bitter taste of saffron and its aroma, respectively.

-Since saffron has many properties, it can be used in different industries and products as a natural substance; such as pharmaceutical, medical, food and beverage, chemicals, vitamins and supplements, etc.
+Since saffron has many properties, it can be used in different industries and products as a natural substance; such as pharmaceutical, medical, food, and beverage, chemicals, vitamins, and supplements, etc.

 Saffron as a natural medicinal herb indicates numerous health properties and is used as a treatment of different health problems occur in the body such as obesity, memory impairment and improve learning, Alzheimer, Parkinson, raise sleep quality, decrease anxiety, stress and mild to moderate depression, cancer and tumor cells growth inhibition, etc.

-Obesity is a common disorder in the world, since it can lead to many problems related to human health, and increase the risk of cardiovascular diseases, cancer, diabetes, etc. in the last decades; researchers try to find a solution to overcome overweight.
+Obesity is a common disorder in the world since it can lead to many problems related to human health, and increase the risk of cardiovascular diseases, cancer, diabetes, etc. in the last decades; researchers try to find a solution to overcome overweight.

 Saffron extract can improve learning if it combines with Crocin; because of its effect on increasing the potential amount of antioxidant in the brain.

-As mentioned above, saffron has many ingredients; four of its main components are Crocin, Crocetin, Safranal and Picrocrocin.
-The scientists investigated the effect of Crocin and Crocetin on memory, learning behavior and skills related to the brain activities.
+As mentioned above, saffron has many ingredients; four of its main components are Crocin, Crocetin, Safranal, and Picrocrocin.
+The scientists investigated the effect of Crocin and Crocetin on memory, learning behavior and skills related to brain activities.
 The results demonstrate that oral administration of saffron might be helpful as a treatment for neurodegenerative disorders related to memory.

-During the primary stages of the Alzheimer’s disease as a mental disorder, investigators have demonstrated that saffron extract can diminish the signs of this kind of disorder and prevent its expansion.
+During the primary stages of Alzheimer’s disease as a mental disorder, investigators have demonstrated that saffron extract can diminish the signs of this kind of disorder and prevent its expansion.

 In traditional medicine, saffron has been used as a sedative and relaxant.
 This property of saffron extract and safranal has confirmed by many studies.
-These studies showed that it has a slight improvement on sleep quality.
+These studies showed that it has a slight improvement in sleep quality.

-Researches about the effect of saffron extract on anxiety and stress indicated a considerable decrease in negative symptoms and moods of being stressed or anxious.
+Researches about the effect of the saffron extract on anxiety and stress indicated a considerable decrease in negative symptoms and moods of being stressed or anxious.

 Saffron is a good source of antioxidant; so it has been shown as an anticancer element.
-The effect of saffron extract on different types of cancer has been investigated in many studies.
+The effect of the saffron extract on different types of cancer has been investigated in many studies.
 Some of the researchers were detected the treatment of different cancers such as lung, breast, intestine, pancreas, etc. using saffron this constituent.

-Nowadays, most of the patients prefer to treat by traditional or herbal medicine since it is safer with fewer side effects on the body; and also because of various agents in spices, vegetables, fruits and herbs.
+Nowadays, most of the patients prefer to treat by traditional or herbal medicine since it is safer with fewer side effects on the body; and also because of various agents in spices, vegetables, fruits, and herbs.
 The stigma of the Crocus Sativus plant which is known as saffron can be used for different purposes including food colorant, spice, medicine, etc.

-All the researches have been done with the purpose of evaluating and determining the action of saffron on different problems occur to human's body.
+All the researches have been done with the purpose of evaluating and determining the action of saffron on different problems that occur to the human's body.
 Based on experimental results, saffron showed considerable effects against different diseases.

 In order to prevent many diseases and disorders such as depression, Alzheimer, cardiovascular, anxiety, stress, neural injury, cancer, tumor, etc. saffron extract could be used because of its main components and antioxidant properties.

-Crocin has been recognized as the most outstanding constituent of saffron extract which can decrease depression signs, reinforce memory, prevent neuronal degeneration, increase concentration and generally improve mental system.
-Moreover, it can be effective to increase body organs function.
+Crocin has been recognized as the most outstanding constituent of saffron extract which can decrease depression signs, reinforce memory, prevent neuronal degeneration, increase concentration and generally improve the mental system.
+Moreover, it can be effective to increase body organ function.
 Saffron stigma and its main components including crocin and safranal indicate significant antioxidant activity.

-- Maryam Mashmoul, Azrina Azlan, Huzwah Khaza’ai, Barakatun Nisak Mohd Yusof, Sabariah Mohd Noor; “Saffron: A Natural Potent Antioxidant as a Promising; Anti-Obesity Drug”; Antioxidants 2013.
+Maryam Mashmoul, Azrina Azlan, Huzwah Khaza’ai, Barakatun Nisak Mohd Yusof, Sabariah Mohd Noor; “Saffron: A Natural Potent Antioxidant as a Promising; Anti-Obesity Drug”; Antioxidants 2013.

-- Ali Esmail, Al-Snafi; “The pharmacology of Crocus sativus- A review”; Volume 6, Issue 6 Version.
+Ali Esmail, Al-Snafi; “The pharmacology of Crocus sativus- A review”; Volume 6, Issue 6 Version.
 3 (June 2016), PP. 08-38.

-- Zahoor Ahmad Shah, Rufaida Mir, Jehangir Muzaffar Matoo, Dr.Mushtaq Ahmad Dar and Dr. MA Beigh; “Medicinal importance of saffron: A review”; Journal of Pharmacognosy and Phytochemistry 2017; 6(5): 2475-2478.
+Zahoor Ahmad Shah, Rufaida Mir, Jehangir Muzaffar Matoo, Dr.Mushtaq Ahmad Dar and Dr. MA Beigh; “Medicinal importance of saffron: A review”; Journal of Pharmacognosy and Phytochemistry 2017; 6(5): 2475-2478.

-- M.H.
+M.H.
 Dashti-ra, F. Zeinalib, M. Anvaric, S.M.
 Hosseinid; “saffron (CROCUS SATIVUS L.) Extract prevents and improves D-Galactose and NANO induced memory impairment in mice.
 EXCLI Journal 2012; 11:328-337 – ISSN 1611-2156.

-- Mohammad Reza Khazdair, Mohammad Hossein Boskabady, Mahmoud Hosseini, Ramin Rezaee, Aristidis M. Tsatsakis.
+Mohammad Reza Khazdair, Mohammad Hossein Boskabady, Mahmoud Hosseini, Ramin Rezaee, Aristidis M. Tsatsakis.
 “The effects of Crocus sativus (saffron) and its constituents on nervous system: A review”; Vol. 5, No. 5, Sep-Oct 2015, 376-391.

-- Saeed Samarghandian, Abasalt Borji, Seyed Kazem Farahmand, Reza Afshari, Saeideh Davoodi; “Crocus sativus L. (Saffron) Stigma Aqueous Extract Induces Apoptosis in Alveolar Human Lung Cancer Cells through Caspase-Dependent Pathways Activation”; Hindawi Publishing Corporation BioMed Research International, Volume 2013, Article ID 417928, 12 pages.
+Saeed Samarghandian, Abasalt Borji, Seyed Kazem Farahmand, Reza Afshari, Saeideh Davoodi; “Crocus sativus L. (Saffron) Stigma Aqueous Extract Induces Apoptosis in Alveolar Human Lung Cancer Cells through Caspase-Dependent Pathways Activation”; Hindawi Publishing Corporation BioMed Research International, Volume 2013, Article ID 417928, 12 pages.

-- Bentolhoda Mousavi, Seyedeh Zahra Bathaie, Farbod Fadai, Zabihollah Ashtari, Neda Ali beigi, Sara Farhang, Sara Hashempour, Nasim Shahhamzei, Hamid Heidarzadeh; “Safety evaluation of saffron stigma (Crocus sativus L.) Aqueous extract and crocin in patients with schizophrenia”; AJP, Vol. 5, No. 5, Sep-Oct 2015.
+Bentolhoda Mousavi, Seyedeh Zahra Bathaie, Farbod Fadai, Zabihollah Ashtari, Neda Ali beigi, Sara Farhang, Sara Hashempour, Nasim Shahhamzei, Hamid Heidarzadeh; “Safety evaluation of saffron stigma (Crocus sativus L.) Aqueous extract and crocin in patients with schizophrenia”; AJP, Vol. 5, No. 5, Sep-Oct 2015.

 Hosseinali Ettehadi, Seyedeh Nargesolsadat Mojabi, Mina Ranjbaran, Jamal Shams, Hedayat Sahraei, Mahdi Hedayati, Farzad Asefi; “Aqueous Extract of Saffron (Crocus sativus) Increases Brain Dopamine and Glutamate Concentrations in Rats”; Journal of Behavioral and Brain Science, 2013, 3, 315-319.

-- Saeed Samarghandian, Majid Asadi-Samani, Tahereh Farkhondeh, Mahmoud Bahmani; “Assessment the effect of saffron ethanolic extracts (Crocus sativus L.) on oxidative damages in aged male rat liver”; Scholars Research Library Der Pharmacia Lettre, 2016, 8 (3):283-290.
+Saeed Samarghandian, Majid Asadi-Samani, Tahereh Farkhondeh, Mahmoud Bahmani; “Assessment the effect of saffron ethanolic extracts (Crocus sativus L.) on oxidative damages in aged male rat liver”; Scholars Research Library Der Pharmacia Lettre, 2016, 8 (3):283-290.

 Yingpeng Tong, Xingyi Zhu, Yongqiu Yan, Ruoxi Liu, Feng Gong, Ling Zhang, Jiangning Hu, Ling Fang, RuweiWang, PingWang; “The Influence of Different Drying Methods on Constituents and Antioxidant Activity of Saffron from China”; Hindawi Publishing Corporation International Journal of Analytical Chemistry; Volume 2015.

-Nikolaos Pitsikas; “Constituents of Saffron (Crocus sativus L.) As Potential Candidates for the Treatment of Anxiety, Disorders and Schizophrenia”; Molecules 2016.
+Nikolaos Pitsikas; “Constituents of Saffron (Crocus sativus L.) As Potential Candidates for the Treatment of Anxiety, Disorders, and Schizophrenia”; Molecules 2016.